The Grand Prix d’Amérique is created to pay hommage to the Americans for the help which they gave to France during the First World War.

 The best trotters in the world gather at Paris-Vincennes in quest of the title of Harness Racing World Champion.

-The Grand Prix d’Amérique not only boasts the highest prize money in France but is also the world’s richest race in this discipline.
+The Grand Prix d’Amérique not only boasts the highest prize money in France but is also one of the world’s richest races in this discipline.

 40 000 spectators